learn-academy-2021-charlie/week-5-assessment-Trzy426/interview-questions.md

 1. Rails follows an MVC pattern.
 What does that mean?

-  Your answer:MVC stans for, models, controllers, and views. its a pattern of designing used in rails.
+  Your answer:MVC stands for, models, controllers, and views. its a pattern of designing used in rails.

   Researched answer: MVC, or model,controller,view pattern is a pattern that contains 3 core architecture. models is used for handling logi, and data. controllers are for handling user interface, and views is for handling the graphical user interface objects.